Y-DNA haplogroups in populations of South Asia: Frequencies in South Asian ethnic groups

 Listed below are some notable groups and populations from South Asia by human Y-chromosome DNA haplogroups based on various relevant studies.

 The samples are taken from individuals identified with specific linguistic designations (IE=Indo-European, Dr=Dravidian, AA=Austro-Asiatic, ST=Sino-Tibetan) and individual linguistic groups, the third column (n) gives the sample size studied, and the other columns give the percentage of the respective haplogroups.

 Majority of the Indo-European (IE) speakers of South Asia speak Indo-Aryan languages, followed by Iranian languages, both of which belong to Indo-Iranian branch of the Indo-European language family.
 They form around 75% of the South Asian populations.

-The Dravidian (Dr) speakers of South Asia are mostly clustered in South India and Balochistan.
+The Dravidian (Dr) speakers of South Asia are mostly clustered in South India and Balochistan, as well as parts of Central India.
 They form around 20% of the South Asian populations.

-The Sino-Tibetan (ST) speakers in northeastern parts of the Indian subcontinent speak various languages belonging to Tibeto-Burman branch of the Sino-Tibetan language family.
+The Sino-Tibetan (ST) speakers in the Himalayas and northeastern parts of the South Asia speak various languages belonging to Tibeto-Burman branch of the Sino-Tibetan language family.

-The Austroasiatic (AA) speakers of South Asia are scattered in parts of East India and Bangladesh.
+The Austroasiatic (AA) speakers of South Asia are scattered in parts of Central, Eastern and Northeastern India as well in parts of Nepal and Bangladesh.

 Note: The converted frequencies from some old studies conducted in 2000s may lead to unsubstantial frequencies below.
 Table below has been sorted in alphabetical order based on the name of the population.